 - Nerve root damage

-Aside from these specific risks, ACDF surgery also comes with the same general risks inherent with all surgical procedures.
+Aside from these specific risks, ACDF surgery has the same general risks inherent in all surgical procedures.

 Is ACDF Effective at Relieving Pain?